How to get touch with us over the festive period

 5. An investment in your IP portfolio

-Registering a trade mark creates an intangible asset – an asset that is not physical in nature but is owned and legally protected.
+Registering a trade mark creates an intangible asset – an asset that is not physical but is owned and legally protected.
 This can optimise value from your trading activities and add real value to your balance sheet.

 Investing in trade marks is attractive to investors as it demonstrates that you take your IP rights seriously.
 Investors will expect that their investment will be suitably protected.
 Registered trade marks can therefore help your business to secure finance on more favourable terms.